 Course of Action: Liberty National Golf Club

-Superintendent Greg James and his team roll up their sleeves to prepare for this week's President's Cup competition.
+Superintendent Greg James and his team roll up their sleeves to prepare for the President’s Cup.

 Greg James, superintendent at Liberty National GC, which plays host this week to the 2017 President's Cup competition.
 Photo courtesy of Greg James